Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

 it is not pre-installed on LUMI as it would be impossible to embed it into the Cray Python distributions.

 But you can also access LUMI-O with similar tools from outside LUMI.
-Configuring them may be a bit tricky and the LUMI User Support Team cannot help you with each and every client tool on your personal machine.
+Configuring other tools than the command line tools we also offer on LUMI may be a bit tricky and the LUMI User Support Team cannot help you with each and every client tool on your personal machine.
 However, the dedicated credential management web interface can also generate code snippets or configuration file snippets for various tools, and